 The Skeen family (Texas, United States):

-There are more photographs, from Ma Hongjie and Huang Qingjun, in the slide show, but there are no details as to the location of the families, so we didn’t include them here.Lisa Wade is a professor of sociology at Occidental College.
+There are more photographs, from Ma Hongjie and Huang Qingjun, in the slide show, but there are no details as to the location of the families, so we didn’t include them here.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.